b-j-yard-care/THE-WEBSITE/index.md

 # Welcome to B & J YARD CARE

 This is a **cheap** Yard Care buisness
-#THIS IS NOT DONE YET
-B & J Logo

 ![B & J Logo](B & J Logo.png)
 ## Price